adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ###### Data retention

-Crash reporting is retained for 180 days.
+Crash reporting is retained for 90 days.
 Firebase retains Instance IDs until the Firebase customer makes an API call to delete the ID.
-After the call, data is removed from live and backup systems within 180 days.
+After the call, data is removed from live and backup systems within 90 days.

 ##### Event tracking

 We also track when you create an event, e.g. when you access the settings.
 In such a case, this event will be sent to our service provider, Firebase from Google, Inc. Firebase then makes the following data accessible to us:

 - App and/or extension version
-- Demographic data (gender, age)
 - Device type
-- Which platforms you are using (Android and its respective version)
+- Which platforms you are using (Android, iOS)
 - Location data based on your IP address (country)
-- Button clicks and/or navigation patterns
-- Screens shown
+- Anonymous interaction events (like button clicks)

 This data is solely used to improve our mobile products and Adblock Plus for Safari on macOS and your user experience.
-You can opt-out from sending such reports via Settings > Privacy.
+You can opt-out from sending such reports via the “Share anonymized data” section in the Settings menu.

 ###### Data retention

-Event tracking with IDs is retained for 60 days.
+Event tracking with IDs is retained for two (2) months.
 Aggregated reports may be retained for a longer period.

 #### Adblock Browser for iOS {: #adblock-browser-ios }